 Autodesk websites, products and services (“applications”) are primarily general interest applications designed for adults.
 We do not knowingly collect personal data from children in connection with those applications.
 Certain Autodesk applications are appropriate for and are intended for use by children.
 We refer to such applications as “Children’s applications.”

 This Children's Privacy Statement supplements the Autodesk Privacy Statement by providing additional information about how we process children’s personal data, both in relation to Children’s applications and our general interest applications when we have actual knowledge a visitor is a minor.

-There are certain Autodesk applications that are appropriate for and are intended for use by children.
-This Children's Privacy Statement applies to these applications.
-Where there is a conflict between this Children’s Privacy Statement and other sections of our Privacy Statement, this Children’s Privacy Statement sets the standard for how we treat children’s personal information, consistent with the requirements of the U.S. Children’s Online Privacy Protection Act and Rule (“COPPA”) and the European Union General Data Protection Regulation (“GDPR”), where applicable.
+Where there is a conflict between this Children’s Privacy Statement and other sections of our Privacy Statement, this Children’s Privacy Statement sets the standard for how we treat children’s personal data, consistent with the requirements of the U.S. Children’s Online Privacy Protection Act and Rule (“COPPA”), the California Consumer Privacy Act of 2018 (“CCPA”) and the European Union General Data Protection Regulation (“GDPR”), where applicable (collectively “Applicable Law”).

-In the event we discover we have collected data from a child in a manner inconsistent with COPPA’s requirements, we will promptly either delete the data or seek parental or guardian consent for that collection.
+In the event we discover we have processed personal data from a child in a manner inconsistent with Applicable Law, we will promptly delete the data or seek appropriate consent for that processing.
 For more information about COPPA and general tips about protecting children’s online privacy, please visit OnGuard Online.